 Some Fees to Look Out For: delivery charges, fuel surcharges and premiums charged for deliveries made after hours, on weekends or during bad weather

-Once again as outlined in this article watch for the Hopatcong Lake Regional News analysis due on October 28th that will provide a matrix of vendors in our lake region, their costs, and a review of the Co-Ops in our area.
+Once again as outlined in this article watch for the Hopatcong Lake Regional News analysis due early November that will provide a matrix of vendors in our lake region, their costs, and a review of the Co-Ops in our area.